awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. \(Optional\) Choose **Apply immediately** to apply the changes immediately\.
 Choosing this option can cause an outage in some cases\.
 For more information, see [Using the Apply Immediately setting](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html#USER_ModifyInstance.ApplyImmediately) in the *Amazon RDS User Guide*\.

    On the confirmation page, review your changes\.
 If they are correct, choose **Modify DB Instance**\.

+**Note**
+Remediation steps differ for Aurora global databases\.
+To configure multiple Availability Zones for an Aurora global database, select your DB cluster\.
+Then, choose **Actions** and **Add reader**\.
+For more information, see [Adding Aurora Replicas to a DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-replicas-adding.html) in the *Amazon Aurora User Guide*\.

 ## \[RDS\.16\] RDS DB clusters should be configured to copy tags to snapshots<a name="fsbp-rds-16"></a>